-Here’s a link to our AT&T website that includes info on getting tech ready for summer.
+Here’s a link to the AT&T website that includes info on getting tech ready for summer.

-· Seek the shade.
+- Seek the Shade.
 Direct, intense sunlight can wear down your battery and cause temporary loss of the screen display.
-Instead, seek an umbrella or any shade to stash away your device while enjoying the sunshine.
-(Make sure there’s someone to keep an eye on it!)
+Instead, seek an umbrella or any type of shade to stash away your device while enjoying the sunshine.

-· Keep it clean.
-Chances are in the hot weather you’re going to be outside at some point near a pool, beach or lake with sand, suntan lotion and water present.
-A waterproof case will keep the dirt, grime and water off your phone.
-Here are some possibilities (show).
-Check your pockets – it’s very common to jump into a pool without realizing your phone’s in your swim trunks!
+- Keep It Clean.
+Chances are in the hot weather, you’re going to be outside and at some point near a pool, beach or lake with sand, suntan lotion and water present.
+A waterproof case will keep the dirt, grime, and water off your phone.
+Also, check your pockets – it’s very common to jump into a pool without realizing your phone is in your swim trunks!

-· Don’t leave in the car.
+- Don’t Leave Items in the Car.
 Keep your phone and tablet in a cool place – don’t leave your phone in a hot car or trunk.
 Mobile phones can retain heat very quickly.
 Extreme heat can damage a wireless device.
 Keep your smartphone and/or tablet with you, either in a purse, briefcase or backpack.
 And while driving, don’t place it on the dashboard in direct sunlight.

-This is very helpful information for all of us.
+This list is very helpful information for all of us.
 I know I sometimes forget!
-You always think this can’t happen to me…unfortunately it can!
+You always think this can’t happen to you… Unfortunately it can!